johnwr-response/golang-working-with-microservices-in-go/LOCAL_NOTES.md

 ### Mistakes.
 We all make them

 ## Section: Building a simple front end and one Microservice

+### What we'll cover in this section
+> Setup of a very simple Microservice; the broker service in Docker

 ## Section: Building an Authentication Service
 ## Section: Building a Logger Service
 ## Section: Building a Mail Service